backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/CloudFront Advanced.md

 - You create an application which generate the CloudFront signed URL using the SDK and then return it to the user.
 Now the user can access the content.

-> [!caution] If you *bucket is not public* then CloudFront Signed URL is the only way to distribute cached premium content.
+> [!caution] If your *bucket is not public* then CloudFront Signed URL is the only way to distribute cached premium content.

 - S3 pre signed URLs have a limited lifetime, CloudFront Signed URLs can be valid for years.